nsaikiran/impression/_drafts/fundamentals-of-datastructures.md

 RAM is a simpliefied computer: it has single procesor, no cache, each basic instruction take constant time.
 Get to know more about RAM [here](https://www8.cs.umu.se/kurser/TDBA77/VT06/algorithms/BOOK/BOOK/NODE12.HTM#SECTION02131000000000000000) and [here](https://www.cse.cuhk.edu.hk/~taoyf/course/comp3506/lec/ram.pdf).

-But I'm also listing provoerties here:
+But I'm also listing properties here:

 - Each simple operation (+, *, -, =, if, call) takes exactly 1 time step.
 - Loops and subroutines are not considered simple operations.
 Instead, they are the composition of many single-step operations.
 It makes no sense for ``sort'' to be asingle-step operation, since sorting 1,000,000 items will take much longer than sorting 10 items.
 The time it takes to run through a loop or execute a subprogramdepends upon the number of loop iterations or the specific nature of the subprogram.